 VALUE SECTION: 4/10

 Analysis: Historical Value 0/3, Rewatchability 1/3, Memorability 3/4

 Analysis: Art 1/1, Sound 0/2, Story 3/3, Characters 3/4

-Pros: Great animation, new visual effects, a greater arrangement of characters.
+Pros: Great animation, new visual effects, and a greater arrangement of characters.

 Cons: Music must be improved, it just doesn't get my attention.

-The multiple fights of crews not involving the Straw hats, the alterations of the Eternal posts to a Marine Base.
+The multiple fights of crews not involving the Strawhats, the alterations of the Eternal posts to a Marine Base.
 A darker undertone filled with backstabbing and deception is very prevalent in this movie.
-The lieutenant fight with the ancillary main charater was very good.
-Plot twist i knew the little boy was his sister after the soryline was injected in.
-The boss fight was a bit samey but good none-the-less.
-It definately is a great movie, it could be a multi-view go-to.
+The lieutenant's fight with the ancillary main character was very good.
+Plot twist I knew the little boy was his sister after the storyline was injected in.
+The boss fight was a bit samey but good nonetheless.
+It definitely is a great movie, it could be a multi-view go-to.